UNSW Case Study: How to make science animation for online courses

 Be colorful

 If you want to see a flawless demonstration of this tip, watch a video by Kurzgesagt.
-Not only do they use a variety of colors, they also go for soft, round shapes instead of hard and angled ones.
+Not only do they use a variety of colors, but they also go for soft, round shapes instead of hard and angled ones.

 Be realistic